rlnasuti/mcp-experiment/README.md

 # MCP Experiment

-This repository contains a minimal example of a Model Context Protocol (MCP) server implemented with FastAPI.
+This repository contains a minimal example of a Model Context Protocol (MCP) server implemented with **FastMCP**.
 The server exposes a single tool named `favorite_number` which always returns the string `"Lauren's favorite number is 13"`.

 ## Getting Started